 The Fund's interest rate risk is routinely monitored by the Investment Panel and its investment advisors.
-The Fund's direct exposure to interest rate movements as at 31 March 2012 and 31 March 2011 is set out below.
+The Fund's direct exposure to interest rate movements as at 31 March 2013 and 31 March 2012 is set out below.
 These disclosures present interest rate risk based on the underlying financial assets at fair value.

-Asset Type As at 31 March 2012 £m As at 31 March 2011 £m
+Asset type As at 31 March 2013 £m As at 31 March 2012 £m

-Cash and cash equivalents 126.8 36.6
+Cash and cash equivalents 170.5 126.8

-Fixed interest securities 815.6 700.9
+Fixed interest securities 1,255.5 815.6

-Total 942.4 737.5
+Total 1,426.0 942.4

-Interest rate risk sensitivity analysis
+Interest rate risk - sensitivity analysis

 The Fund has recognised that interest rates can vary and can affect both income to the Fund and the value of the net assets available to pay benefits.
 A 110 basis point (BPS) movement in interest rates is consistent with the level of sensitivity applied as part of the Fund's risk management strategy.
-The Fund's investment advisor has advised that long-term average rates are expected to move less than 110 basis point from one year to the next and experience suggests that such movements are likely.
+The Fund's investment advisor has advised that long-term average rates are expected to move less than 110 basis point for one year to the next and experience suggests that such movements are likely.